DEFRA/quke-example/README.md

 ## Pre-requisites

-This project is setup to run against version 2.2.5 of Ruby.
+This project is setup to run against version 2.4.2 of Ruby, though as long as you have this or something greater it shouldn't matter.
+You'll also need the [Bundler](http://bundler.io/) gem.

 The rest of the pre-requisites are the same as those for [Quke](https://github.com/DEFRA/quke#pre-requisites).